The Marathon Man ๐โโ๏ธ๐ | Learn English with a Funny Story

 You had better study for the exam, or you might fail.

-unwanted or unexpected effects of a medicine or medical treatment, in addition to the intended effects.
+unwanted effects of a medicine beyond intended ones.

 One common side effect of this medicine is drowsiness.